Lawyer who won against Google takes privacy case to Brussels

 The companies concerned strongly object, saying that would risk hurting the freedom of speech.

-“Sometimes you’ve got to stand up for a principle and then you don’t count your time,” said Shefet, who specializes in European competition, IT law and privacy.
+“Sometimes you’ve got to stand up for a principle and then you don’t count your time,” said Shefet, who specialises in European competition, IT law and privacy.

 “Never in the history of mankind has so much information been controlled by so few,” he said.